Sherlock Holmes in New York: Production

 When initially approached to portray Sherlock Holmes, Roger Moore was uninterested.
-After reading the script he decided to go ahead having found it "funny and original."
+After reading the script, he decided to go ahead having found it "funny and original."
 He was attracted to how different the role was than other projects with which he had been involved.

-Casting John Huston as Moriarty allowed for an homage to his classic film, The Maltese Falcon by having a reproduction of the film's jeweled Falcon on Moriarty's desk.
+Casting John Huston as Professor James Moriarty allowed for an homage to his classic film, The Maltese Falcon by having a reproduction of the film's jeweled Falcon on Moriarty's desk.

-Patrick Macnee was cast as Dr. Watson and played him in the same bumbling fashion as Nigel Bruce had decades earlier.
+Patrick Macnee was cast as Dr. John Watson and played him in the same bumbling fashion as Nigel Bruce had decades earlier.
 Macnee went on to play a more intelligent representation of the character in two television films opposite Christopher Lee as Holmes, Sherlock Holmes and the Leading Lady and Incident at Victoria Falls.
+Moore's real-life son Geoffrey portrayed Scott Adler.

 Home media

 Soundtrack

 The film was scored by Richard Rodney Bennett, marking his first work for American television; Leonard Rosenman conducted.
 On 9 October 2006, Intrada Records released the music on a limited edition CD alongside Georges Delerue's score for The Pick-up Artist.